moktavizen/material-darker-jdownloader/README.md

 ## Installation 🛠️

 > [!WARNING]
-> Installing this theme will change your settings!
-> Do a [backup](https://support.jdownloader.org/en/knowledgebase/article/backup-restore-configuration) if you want to restore later
+> Installing this theme will change your settings!, do a [backup](https://support.jdownloader.org/en/knowledgebase/article/backup-restore-configuration) if you want to restore later.

 ### 1. Get the theme files

 - Run `git clone https://github.com/moktavizen/material-jdownloader.git`
 - Or [download the zip](https://github.com/moktavizen/material-darker-jdownloader/archive/master.zip) file of this repository and then extract it.

-### 2. Apply the theme

 - In your JDownloader, go to `Settings > Settings > Advanced Settings`
 - Search for `look and feel theme` and change the value to `FLATLAF_DARK`

-### 3. Copy the theme files into these directory
+### 2. Copy the theme files into these directory

 See Your `<installation-directory>` in `Help > About JDownloader > Click me / Mouse over`, then copy